BitcoinDevShop/lightning-privacy-research/src/pages/en/routing-analysis.md

 However, there are a few problems with sender opt-in timing delays.
 One is the fact that it may not be enforceable.
 If the sender asks a node today for a certain delay, but once received by the routing node, it decides to forward instantly anyways, nothing is stopping that from happening.
 The router can ignore this timing delay ask.
 One possible solution is to also alert the next node about this delay, and if that node is respecting the timing delay ask, they know the time stamp the previous node was asked to hold it till (without revealing how long in total) and may reject it if it was not respected.
 However, there are no incentives for upgrading consensus in this way.
 Having HTLCs in flight for longer is a concern in general given the max per channel is currently 483.
 There could be some reasonable max's set if we were able to have a consensus change but with all of this adds complexity and possibly more failures to routing.
 Is it worth the privacy cost?
 And how much timing delay would be needed assuming a certain amount of payment activity?

-Without a consensus-wide change, routing delays might not be respected but some probing could be done to see which nodes honor it and which don't.
+Without a protocol-wide change, routing delays might not be respected but some probing could be done to see which nodes honor it and which don't.
 By probing the paths between each node and measuring the timing, you could figure out which nodes are respecting the delay by having the test node with a more significant delay than the others.
 This might not be perfect in practice given that it's not always reliable that a certain delay between two nodes is consistent.
 General network issues could occur, especially on Tor.

 ### Random Amount MPP

 Uncorrelatable payment hashes and some timing delays are not enough to break routing analysis completely.
 To improve assumptions that could be made about where a payment came from or where it is going, Multi-Path Payments are needed and it should be done with more randomness.
 Simply splitting up the payments evenly in half may not be good enough.

 For the scenarios below, assume that payment hashes are uncorrelatable via PTLCs and that not enough of a timing delay occurred to provide a reasonable amount of amount + timing anonymity set.
 We dissect how improvements can still be made with these features.
 In the examples below, this also assumes a 1 sat fee across all nodes but this will vary in reality.
+Since routing fees are public information anyways, the exact fees in any given route can be calculated easily.

 #### Single payment analysis